You probably don’t spend every day around cows. It’s ok to admit it!

 Like humans, cows have 32 teeth.
 However, most of their teeth are on the lower jaw, the top jaw comprised primarily of a dental pad.
 Because of this dental pad, cows do not bite grass but curl their tongue around it.

 Is someone making dinner?
 Don’t be too surprised if the local herd knows what’s cooking.
 Cows have an excellent sense of smell, known to detect odors five miles away.

-Like humans, cows form friendships, spending much of their time with a small group of friends.
+Like humans, cows are social animals who form friendships, spending much of their time with a small group of friends.
 They also hold grudges for years and dislike other cows in the herd.
 Who knew cows could be so stubborn?

 Cows spend 8 hours a day eating and digesting.
-Instead of enjoying an extended buffet every day, cows are slowly digesting their food between meals.
+Although, instead of enjoying an extended buffet every day, cows are slowly digesting their food between meals.